All Saints Catholic High School, Sheffield: De La Salle College

-OFSTED Report
+OFSTED report

 Academy

 An OFSTED Short Inspection Report was published in 2018, confirming the 2014 Full Inspection rating of Good, with aspects of the school's work needing improvement.

-Pre-Academy
+Pre-academy

-A report at the beginning of 2011, before the school became an Academy, showed an improvement in the school, which was rated "outstanding" by Ofsted.
+A report at the beginning of 2011, before the school became an academy, showed an improvement in the school, which was rated "outstanding" by Ofsted.

-Changes to the school 2010–11
+Construction 2010–11

 In 2010, the school began to undergo construction to build new facilities and an entirely new building.
 The work was due to finish in September 2011.
-When completed, the school would be able to accommodate an additional 100–200 pupils from Seven Hills (approximate figure).
+When completed, the school would be able to accommodate an additional 100–200 pupils from Seven Hills.
 The reason for this was that the school agreed to let Seven Hills' new school be built, meaning All Saints and Seven Hills would both have new equipment.